-In the painting ‘Pyramid and Shoe’ The artist / worker’s boot stands in opposition to the orthodox structure of the pyramid The boot is holding itself back, ready to kick down the pyramid in a moment of visual tension so powerful that it fizzes.
+In the painting ‘Pyramid and Shoe’ The artist / worker’s boot stands in opposition to the orthodox structure of the pyramid- a hood.
+The boot is holding itself back, ready to kick down the pyramid in a moment of visual tension so powerful that it fizzes.
 Each one of the $5M dollars that you will have had to diligently accumulate to buy Guston’s ‘Arm’, by hook or by crook, contains the sweat of the working man and woman.
-At the bottom of the pyramid is the immigrant worker- the junkman Louis Goldstein- cash only, taking the full force of the bricks flung their way and rebuilding the fabric of society with those very same bricks, digging tunnels, canals, railroads and banks.
+At the bottom of the pyramid is the immigrant worker- the junkman Louis Goldstein- cash only, zero hours contract, no worker’s rights- taking the full force of the bricks flung their way as they shore up the fabric of society with those very same bricks, digging tunnels, canals, railroads and bank vaults.

 Pyramid and Shoe 1977 and Untitled ‘Hood’ 1976

 Zero contracted to invisibility nowadays, the domestic worker, nanny, bus driver, construction worker, burger-flipper, cabbie and take-away driver are still grafting in every corner of the city.
-Krazy Kat’s mantra is the unspoken thought of every immigrant worker punching the clock on the site of another working day, ‘They sure knew what they was doing when they brought me here’.
+Krazy Kat’s mantra is the unspoken thought of every immigrant worker punching the clock on the site of another working day:

 Untitled 1969 37×40 inches